2017 Presidential Executive Orders and Memos

 All United States presidents since George Washington have issued executive orders to help manage their major policy initiatives within the various agencies of the federal or state government.
 Like both statutes and regulations of the legislative body, executive orders are subject to judicial review and in some instances, may be struck down if the courts find the executive order unconstitutional.

 For a full list and complete text of recent Presidential Actions, visit: https://www.whitehouse.gov/briefing-room/presidential-actions

-The following are four of the most significant executive orders issued in early 2017:
+The following are some of the most significant executive orders issued in 2017:

 - Executive Order: Protecting the Nation from Foreign Terrorist Entry into the United States – Effective Date: 1/27/17 – (New Revised Order Issued 3/15/17)

 - Original order: The executive order is focused on immigration and contains three major components.
-1) It indefinitely bars Syrian refugees from entering the United States, 2) It suspends all refugee admissions for 120 days, and 3) It blocks citizens (regardless of whether they are refugees) from Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen from entering the United States for 90 days.
-The order does not affect naturalized United States citizens or green card holders coming from the 7 countries.
+1) It indefinitely bars Syrian refugees from entering the United States, 2) It suspends all refugee admissions for 120 days, and 3) It blocks citizens (regardless of whether they are refugees) from Iran, Libya, Somalia, Sudan, Syria and Yemen, Venezuela from entering the United States for 90 days.
+The order does not affect naturalized United States citizens or green card holders coming from the 6 countries.

 - 3/15/17 Status Update: Federal judge in Hawaii block the major provisions of revised ban on refugee resettlement and travel from six predominately Muslim countries.
 The decision strikes down the administration’s attempt to pause all refugee resettlement for 120 days and blocks citizens of Iran, Libya, Somalia, Sudan, Syria, and Yemen from entering the United States.
 Courts in Maryland and Washington also heard arguments against the order.